-Several factors can prevent candidates from sharing personal experiences Maxwell, (2013).
-In my previous teaching experience, I learned how to integrate tablets with instruction.
+Several factors can prevent candidates from sharing personal experiences with instruction.
 I managed my biases and kept a diary by maintaining a neutral approach during data collection.
-Data collection was conducted objectively and neutrally (Miles et al., 2014) in addition to occupying a passive role (Curry et 1., 2009).
+Data collection was conducted objectively and neutrally (Miles et al., 2014) in addition to occupying a passive role (Curry et l., 2009).
 As part of the interview protocol, I reviewed the questions in advance and avoided giving candidates choice words or hypothetical examples.
 It was vital for me to control my tone, so I did not indicate to candidates how I expected them to answer.